zzxwill/oss/intl.en-US/API Reference/Object operations/DeleteMultipleObjects.md

 </Delete>
 ```

-## Request parameters {#section_wmb_lvv_wdb .section}
+## Request headers {#section_wmb_lvv_wdb .section}

-During the Delete Multiple Objects operation, you can use encoding-type to encode the Key in the returned result.
+OSS verifies the received message body based on the following headers, and deletes the object only when the attributes of the message body conform to the headers.

 |Name|Description|
 |:---|:----------|